JohannesHoppe/angular-date-value-accessor/README.md

 ## LocalDateValueAccessor (Local Time)

-If you prefer to work with Local Dates then you can use the `LocalDateValueAccessorModule`.
+The improved `LocalDateValueAccessor` operates in your Local Time.

-The HTML date input will read the Local Time representation of the Date Object.
+The HTML date input will use the Local Time representation of a given the Date Object.
 When you select a date it will output a Local Date with the time set to 00:00 (Local Time).

 Import the module via NgModule: